-The College of Graduate Studies provides leadership and support to students engaged in over 100 master's, doctoral, and advanced certificate programs at San Diego State.
+The College of Graduate Studies provides leadership and support to students engaged in over 100 master's, doctoral, and advanced certificate programs at San Diego State University.
 The primary purpose is to ensure the integrity and high quality of graduate degrees and help students with timely completion of their program and graduation.
-Visit the Graduate Studies website at https://grad.sdsu.edu/current_grad_students to learn about university requirements or policies including Plan A thesis committee forms/approval process, graduation information and deadlines, and general Degree Evaluation information.
+Visit the Graduate Studies website at https://grad.sdsu.edu/current\grad\students to learn about university requirements or policies including Plan A thesis committee forms/approval process, graduation information and deadlines, and general Degree Evaluation information.

-For MPH/MS students needing assistance with making changes to your Change of Status or program, your Degree Evaluation (Program of Study), Plan A/B (thesis/capstone) guidance, or general graduation requirements, contact the School of Public Health Graduate Advisor, Dr. Penelope (Jenny) Quintana.
+For MPH/MS students needing assistance with making changes to your Change of Status or program, your Degree Evaluation (Program of Study), Plan A/B (thesis/capstone) guidance, or general graduation requirements, contact the School of

+Public Health Graduate Advisor, Dr. Penelope (Jenny) Quintana.
 Contact your division faculty advisor for questions regarding your academic program including your division's Roadmap, schedule planning and course recommendation, Plan A/B (thesis/capstone) and internship guidance.
+Doctoral students contact their Graduate Advisor or Dr. Heather Corliss.